Miranda is a strategic and adaptive leader at the forefront of collaboration and innovation across the Australian energy resources sector.

 Francis began his career as an instrumentation engineer in the UK, moving to Australia in 1993.
 His career has seen him live and work for extended periods in Brazil, South Korea, India, Germany and Norway on a range of process intensive resource projects.
 Since settling in Perth in 2003 Francis has overseen the delivery of a number of major projects into the Western Australian resources sector and, from 2006, has held senior leadership roles in major engineering companies where his responsibilities included strategic planning for both the business environment and future workforce requirements.

 Francis is a Chartered Fellow and Engineering Executive with Engineers Australia where he was also the 2015 Western Australian Division President, he is a member of the International Centre for Complex Project Management (ICCPM) and the Australian Institute of Company Directors (AICD).
-He holds an MSc in Project Management and is completing a PhD in management through Curtin University.
+He holds an MSc in Project Management and has completed a PhD in management through Curtin University.

 Polly is responsible for supporting the CEO and General Managers at NERA on commercial, business strategy, business risk and business administration issues.
 She manages the stakeholder engagement strategy, communications plan, branding and coordinates statutory reporting to the Commonwealth.